Everything You Were Afraid to Ask

 We don't have a price tag yet because we don't have land yet.
 What we can tell you is that the financial model is designed around accessibility without charity.
 The goal is a sliding-scale contribution structure that reflects actual cost of living — not the premium of a boutique experience, not the subsidy model that makes communities financially unstable.

-Members will contribute to shared costs.
-The land is held in trust — not owned by individuals — which dramatically lowers the barrier to entry versus traditional housing.
+Our dream for The Audacity: communities where members contribute to shared costs, with land held in trust — not owned by individuals — which dramatically lowers the barrier to entry versus traditional housing.
 Think of it less like buying a home and more like joining a deeply committed cooperative.

 For Champion Builders

 Everything.
-The vision is fully formed.
-The builder team is not yet assembled.
+The dream is clear.
+The team that will bring it to life is still gathering.
 We need people who can turn architecture into buildings, legal frameworks into legal entities, land searches into land, and DAO concepts into working smart contracts.

-If you have professional skills that apply to the physical creation of community — construction, architecture, permaculture design, cooperative law, land use, finance, technology — and you're drawn to this vision, we want to hear from you.
+If you have professional skills that apply to the creation of this community — whether in construction, architecture, sacred geometry and design, permaculture and land stewardship, regenerative community development, cooperative law, land acquisition, finance, technology, facilitation, healing arts, communication and conflict resolution, or the wisdom of having built or lived in intentional community yourself — and you're drawn to this vision, we want to hear from you.
 Write to us.
 Tell us what you do and why this matters to you.
-That's how champion builders find their projects.
+That's how the right people find their way into this.

 Yes — always and actively.
-The first community will be built on land that is permanently held in trust through OASA (a Swiss-registered non-profit), meaning it can never be sold, gentrified, or taken.
+Here's what we're working toward: the first community built on land permanently held in trust — through OASA or an equivalent structure — meaning it can never be sold, gentrified, or taken.
 Land that enters The Audacity ecosystem stays in The Audacity ecosystem.
 Forever.
+The founding team will determine the exact legal structure.

 If you know of land — or own land — that might be right for this vision, reach out.
 We're looking for land with access to water and sunlight, enough space for a radial community design, and a legal context that permits the kind of structure we're building.
 Geography is less important than alignment.

-Many.
-Always many.
-The long-term vision is a global network of Audacity communities — each one unique to its land and its people, all of them sharing the same foundational architecture: DAO governance, land-in-trust, token accountability, matriarchal values, regenerative design.
+The long-term vision is a global network of Audacity communities — each one unique to its land and its people, all of them sharing the vision's foundational architecture — decentralized governance, land-in-trust, token accountability, matriarchal values, regenerative design.

-The first community is proof of concept.
-Once it works — once we can point to a place where people are actually living this way and it's actually working — replication accelerates.
+The first community will be proof of concept.
+Once it works — once we can point to a place where people are actually living this way and it's actually working — the next community has a living model to build from.
 That first community is the most important thing we will ever build.

 Press & Partners